-Academic Advisement and Research Mentorship
+Academic Advisement and Masters Advisor

-Dr. Nancy Glynn is the academic advisor for MS students.
-When students have completed their required coursework and are prepared to move forward with development of their culminating thesis projects, they will proceed under the direction of another Epidemiology faculty member who will serve as their thesis advisor.
+The Program Director for MS students serves as the Academic Advisor.
+When students have completed their required coursework and are prepared to move forward with development of their culminating thesis projects, they will proceed under the direction of another Epidemiology faculty member with expertise in the research area who will serve as their Thesis Advisor.